 The only question is whether the Motorola Razr can stand up to Samsung's Galaxy Z Flip range.
 Everything we've seen about the Razr 5G is that Motorola has done a lot to make a good second impression.
 That said with the Samsung Galaxy Z Flip 3 now here, and no word on a third generation Razr, Motorola is falling behind its biggest (and only) foldable rival.

 New Motorola Razr price and availability

-The new Razr is out now, and you buy the $1,399 phone unlocked from Motorola , though it can also be purchased at the likes of itself as well as Amazon, Best Buy, and B&H Photo.
-AT&T, Verizon, and T-Mobile all offer the Motorola Razr as well.
+The Motorola Razr 5G is out now, with a $1,399 phone MSRP if you buy unlocked from Motorola , though it can also be purchased at the likes of Amazon, Best Buy, and B&H Photo.
+AT&T, Verizon, and T-Mobile.

 The $1,399 price tag for the 5G Motorola Razr is $100 less than what Motorola charged for the original Razr, as well as a $50 discount on the Galaxy Z Flip 5G.
-It's also the same price as the Microsoft Surface Duo, which has no 5G connectivity at all.
-The Galaxy Z Fold 2 remains the priciest of the foldable phones at $2,000.
+The phone has dropped down to as low as $999 at times, which is nearly a third off the normal price

 New Motorola Razr design changes